ni-cky/system/Abilities/Reactive Actions.md

 ·         **Trip \[3 AP]**
 _Trigger_: Target moves within arms reach
 _Action:_ Target has to contest a Force challenge by you with a Speed challenge.
-If you win, the target is tripped
+If you win, the target is tripped.

 ·         **Waiting Strike \[Weapon AP]**
 _Trigger_: Any Movement Action